EntityGraphQL/EntityGraphQL/README.md

 # Entity Query Language
-EQL is a data/object querying language for .NET Core.
+EQL is a data/object querying language for .NET Core that supports the GraphQL Syntax.

-Full GraphQL query syntax support is being worked on.
-Although it is already quite powerful using familar Linq-style queries.
+This library in still in development, although it is already a quite very powerful tool for querying data.

+EQL allows you take a query (GraphQL) and execute it against an object
+- Expose any object graph, e.g. your DbContext
+- Programatically build a schema that maps to an object graph (DbContext), selectively expose fields
+- Create custom fields

-EQL allows you to quickly expose an object-graph as an API in your applications.
-It can also be used to execute expressions at runtime against a given object which provides powerful runtime configuration.
+It can also be used to execute simple LINQ-style expressions at runtime against a given object which provides powerful runtime configuration.

 _Please explore, give feedback or join the development._

 ## Serving your data
-The ``EntityQueryLanguage.GraphQL`` namespace contains the GraphQL-like object querying.
+The ``EntityQueryLanguage.GraphQL`` namespace contains the GraphQL support.

 ### Getting up and running with EF

 _Note: Queries are compiled to `IQueryable` linq expressions.
-EF is not a requirement - any ORM should work - although EF is tested well._
+EF is not a requirement - any ORM working on LinqProvider should work - although EF is tested well._

-1. Define your EF context
+1. Define your DB context

 ```csharp
 public class MyDbContext : DbContext {